The 2022 grant cycle is closed. The guidelines below are for reference and subject in change in the 2023 grant cycle.

 c.
 The accurate budget and justification may cover an additional two pages.

 d.
-Submission of proposals in electronic format to mapledigest@gmail.com on or before September 1st.
+Submission of proposals in electronic format to khopkins@maine.edu on or before September1 st.

-Researchers must be prepared to present their findings at the annual meeting of the NAMSC following completion of the project (held in October).
+completion of the project (held in October).
 NAMSC will reimburse up to $1,000 for travel expenses for each project to attend the meeting.

 All applications will be reviewed by the NAMSC Research Committee, which, in turn, recommends their findings to the full council which makes the final decision on funding.

-Final decisions for grant awards will be made by vote of the Delegates to the North American Maple Syrup Council, Inc. at its October annual meeting.
-Applicants approved for funding will be notified by December 1 st .
-Prior to funding, grant recipients will be required to sign a General Agreement outlining terms and conditions including, but not limited to, following standard research protocol in accordance with the civil jurisdiction of the NAMSC – RF, and a hold harmless / indemnity agreement between the grant recipient and NAMSC.
+December 1 st. Prior to funding, grant recipients will be required to sign a General Agreement outlining terms and conditions including, but not limited to, following standard research protocol in accordance with the civil jurisdiction of the NAMSC – RF, and a hold harmless / indemnity agreement between the grant recipient and NAMSC.

 Thank you for your interest in the maple syrup industry.
 If you have questions, please contact us.

-Contact Information:
+Contact information:

 NAMSC Research Fund

-Phone 508-304-1043
+Phone 207-634-3782

 mapledigest@gmail.com